Best Tips For Maintaining A Healthy Work Life

 20. Establish Clear Limits So That You May Genuinely Disengage

 Setting up an autoresponder to notify folks who contact you through email that you are unavailable is an easy approach to this.
 This message may also inform them of your expected response time.

 21. Make An Investment In Your Connections

 A lack of good connections doubles the chance of dying prematurely from any cause.
 That's almost as bad as smoking 15 cigarettes per day.
 On the other hand, solid ties and social support may enhance health and lengthen life.

 Make time to nurture the connections that are important to you.
-If you've taken steps to disconnect, you'll be able to focus more on the people you spend your time with.
+If you've taken steps to disconnect, you can focus more on the people you spend your time with.

 22. Make Time For Your Family In Your Schedule